 Besides that, I think you may want to try ‘Quán nhậu’ here in the city.
 In definition, ‘Quán nhậu’ is similar to a restaurant, but Vietnamese people come to drink beer more than eating the foods.
 More than that, the locals drink a lot until they are extremely drunk.
-Ok, in case you want to try ‘Quán nhậu’, the city has the seafood one named Rạn Biển, Lẩu Dê 404 is specialized with the goat, and 5Ku has a long menu of miscellaneous foods.
+Ok, in case you want to try ‘Quán nhậu’, the city has the seafood one named Rạn Biển, Lẩu Dê 404 is specialized in the goat, and 5Ku has a long menu of miscellaneous foods.
 Alongside, you can go to Warning Zone restaurants to chill with music while enjoying the foods, or BiaCraft if you love craft beer.

 On top of that, I suggest you trying Vietnamese coffee.
 I’m so sure you will be impressed with the Robusta bean brewed in the Vietnam way.
 Actually, Vietnam is the home country of the Robusta bean and the top 2 exporters of coffee beans in the world.
 And Ho Chi Minh City is home to so many coolest and nicest coffee in the country.
 Even I haven’t tried all the coffee shops, but here is a shortlist of some stores you can give a try: Trung Nguyên, The Coffee House, Là Việt Cafe, Shin Coffee, Highlands Coffee, The Workshop, Cộng Cà Phê, A’Dor, Infinity Coffee, Oromia Coffee, Katinat Saigon Kafe, etc.